ECCC-ASTD-MRD/MIDAS-src/README.md

 ## `midas_scripts`

-Those are the helped scripts which launch MIDAS program.
+Those are the helper scripts which launch MIDAS programs.

 Refer to the [`midas_scripts/README.md`](tools/midas_scripts/README.md) for more details.